Machine Learning Construction: implications to cybersecurity: Nonparametric Regression and Classification

 \subsection{Smoothing Techniques}

-Smoothing is a tool for summarizing in a nonparametric way a trend between a response and a predictor such that the resulting relationship is less variable than the original response, hence the name smoothing.
-When the predictor is unidimensional, the smoothing is called scatter-plot smoothing.
+Smoothing is a tool for summarizing, in a nonparametric way, a trend between a response and a predictor such that the resulting relationship is less variable than the original response, hence the name smoothing.
+When the predictor is uni-dimensional, the smoothing is called scatter-plot smoothing.
 In this section, some methods used in scatter-plot smoothing are considered.
 These smoothing methods do not succeed in higher dimensionality.
-This is one bad aspect of what is called the curse of dimensionality, which will be discussed in Section \ref{subsec:curse}.
+This is one bad aspect of what is called the curse of dimensionality (Sec.~\ref{subsec:curse}).